lorinbeer/vatedroid/README.md

     git checkout ensufire_tutorial
     android update project --name vatedroid --target <android-int> --path .

-where <android-int> is the latest android target installed on your system.
+where "<android-int>" is the latest android target installed on your system.
 This tutorial was tested with android-17

 # Tutorial Parts